Karim-Gomaa/Karim-Gomaa.github.io/_posts/CTF/2025-9-9-ASCWG25_Finals.md

 This information confirms that the file is a 64-bit Windows Portable Executable (PE) format, specifically designed to run within a UEFI (Unified Extensible Firmware Interface) environment.
 This implies that standard reverse engineering tools for PE files and x86-64 architecture would be applicable.

-now the second trick is binwalk round2 :)
+Now the second trick is binwalk round2 :)

 ```bash
 ubuntu@cyber_assassin:~ $ binwalk -e Lost_in_the_dark.efi